 Cleaning surfaces

-Cleaning surfaces is a meticulous task that our Carers, or professional housekeepers if you choose a housekeeping company, undertake to ensure hygiene and cleanliness.
+Cleaning surfaces is a meticulous task that our Carers, or other professional housekeepers, undertake to ensure hygiene and cleanliness.
 Disinfecting commonly touched surfaces such as countertops, tables and doorknobs helps prevent the spread of germs and reduces the risk of infections.
-Vacuuming can also remove pet dander, which can lead to allergies and respiratory issues for older people.
+Vacuuming can also remove pet dander, which can lead to allergies and respiratory issues for older people.2

 Laundry for the elderly

 Laundry for the elderly is a crucial aspect of professional housekeeping services that goes beyond just cleaning clothes.
-Like a professional maid service, our Carer housekeepers ensure that clients clothing and linens are washed, dried and put away with care.
-Again, this can reduce physical strain and also ensure you or your loved one has fresh and clean clothes to maintain dignity.
+Like a professional maid service, our Carers ensure that clients’ clothing and linens are washed, dried and put away with care.
+Again, this can reduce physical strain and also ensure you or your loved one have fresh and clean clothes to maintain dignity.
 Additionally, clean laundry promotes good hygiene practices, prevents skin irritation and enhances the overall sense of cleanliness in the home.

 Grocery shopping for the elderly

-Grocery shopping for the elderly is another aspect of our housekeeping services.
-We’re committed to ensuring our clients have access to their preferred? food items and essential supplies and doing the food shop is one way we can help with this.
+Shopping assistance for the elderly is another aspect of our Domestic Care services.
+We’re committed to ensuring our clients have access to their preferred food items and essential supplies and doing the food shop is one way we can help with this.

 Caring for pets

 One of the key benefits of choosing Home Care or Live-in Care is that you or your loved one can keep a beloved pet.
-This isn’t usually possible when moving into a residential care facility where a dog or cat can’t be accommodated in a resident rooms.
-Of course, having a pet comes with responsibilities like feeding them , giving them exercise and taking them to a vet.
-Our Carers can help with all of these duties so you can spend quality time with your pet and know they are well looked after.
+This isn’t usually possible when moving into a residential care facility where a dog or cat can’t be accommodated in a resident’s room.
+Of course, having a pet comes with responsibilities like feeding them, giving them exercise and taking them to a vet.
+Our Carers can help with these duties so you can spend quality time with your pet and know they are well looked after.

 The impact of housekeeping on mental health

 A clean and organised living environment can significantly impact mental health.
-Research shows that a tidy space can reduce stress, anxiety, and feelings of overwhelm.
-A study by Saxbe and Repetti (2010) found that individuals with messy homes had higher levels of the stress hormone cortisol.
-There is a lot of research showing that a clean home can make a real difference to mental health.
-At Alina Homecare, we believe in maintaining dignity and independence for all our clients.
-Keeping home safe, clean and comfortable is one of the best ways to achieve this.
+Research shows that a tidy space can reduce stress, anxiety and feelings of overwhelm.
+A study has found that individuals with messy homes had higher levels of the stress hormone cortisol.3 There’s a lot of research showing that a clean home can make a real difference to mental health.
+At Alina Homecare, we believe in maintaining dignity and independence for all our clients – keeping their home safe, clean and comfortable is one of the best ways to achieve this.

 How to arrange housekeeping